HYTN Engages New Marketing Partner to Boost Brand

 HYTN teams up with MCS to enhance cannabis market presence

-“Partnering with MCS is a strategic move to enhance our brand recognition and align our marketing efforts with the innovative spirit of HYTN,” stated a company representative, highlighting the importance of this engagement.
+"Partnering with MCS is a strategic move to enhance our brand recognition," a company representative said.

-This article is based on original reporting by financialpost.com.
+This article is based on original reporting by Financial Post.

 Original Source